TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

       - Download the **Python 3.10.9** installer for Windows.
     - **Install Python**:
       - **Run the Installer**:
-        - Double-click the downloaded `python-3.10.9-amd64.exe` file.
+        - Double-click the downloaded EXE installer file.
         - **Important**:
           - **If you already have Python installed**:
             - Be cautious when adding Python to PATH, as it may overwrite your existing Python version in the system PATH.